Saturday July 29, 2017

 7:42am – Females 39 and under

 All racers are provided a space on the bike racks according to their race.
 NO BIKE RIDING IN THE TRANSITION AREA.
 The bike exit and run exit will be marked with signs.
 Bike numbers will be matched with run numbers as they exit the transition area.
-Water and HEED are available outside of the transition area.
+Water and Gatorade are available outside of the transition area.
 Bike support is available at the transition area.

 The Transition Area will be taken down at noon and security will be dismissed.
 You are responsible for all belongings after noon.